Kovah/LinkAce-Website/README.md

 ## Contribution & Development

 The website is built using [Hugo](https://gohugo.io/).
 Please make sure you have it installed locally.
-Additionally, you need [Node v16](https://nodejs.org/en/).
-Styling is done via Bootstrap and code blocks use Prism.js.
+Additionally, you need a current [Node.js](https://nodejs.org/en/) version supported by Vite.
+Styling is done via Tailwind CSS and code blocks use Prism.js.

 ```
 # Install dependencies